Kava-Labs/switch/docs/faqs.md

 By comparison, centralized cryptocurrency exchanges hold your money on your behalf and are regularly hacked, losing users' funds.

 # How is it so fast?
-Switch achieves it's combination of speed and security by using "payment channels" - a futuristic blockchain feature often theorized about but only now achieving real implementation.
+Switch achieves its combination of speed and security by building on recent developements in blockchain scaling.
+It uses the Interledger protocol for coordinating routing and exchange, and payment channels for speed and security.

 # What is Interledger?
 Interledger is an open protocol suite for sending payments across different ledgers.
-Like routers on the Internet, connectors route packets of money across independent payment networks.
+Modelled after the Internet protocols, it coordinates packets of money to be routed across independent payment networks through a network of untrusted nodes.
 The open architecture and minimal protocol enable interoperability for any value transfer system.
 Interledger is not tied to any one company, blockchain, or currency.

+[This medium post](https://medium.com/xpring/interledger-how-to-interconnect-all-blockchains-and-value-networks-74f432e64543) gives a good overview of the protocol.

 # What is "layer 2"?
 What are "payment channels"?
 Payment channels are a technology to speed up payments on blockchains while retaining strong security guarantees.